Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Corbin Carroll hit the field at Wrigley Field against Cody Bellinger and the Chicago Cubs on Sunday.
+The Arizona Diamondbacks and Tommy Pham take the field in the first game of a three-game series against Nico Hoerner and the Chicago Cubs on Friday at Chase Field.

-The Diamondbacks are +120 moneyline underdogs for this matchup against the favored Cubs (-145).
+The Cubs are the favorite in this one, at -135, while the underdog Diamondbacks have +110 odds to win.
+The total is 8.5 runs for this game (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.